artletic/maaps/README.md

 ### Styling
+You can either go fully custom and define things yourself, or pull styles from other sources.
+[Snazzy Maps](http://snazzymaps.com/) is a great place to look.
+Note that you'll only need to grab the Javascript style array, not the Create a map code.

 ```
 // These Are a few examples of styling options, created as a variable and passed into the map at the point of creation along with the map_parameters.